Zebra on the loose on German autobahn | DW | 02.10.2019

 The police closed the highway in both directions for half an hour before the zebra left the road.
 The zebra ran away from the highway soon after and joined its fellow escapee in a large wooded area nearby.

-Subsequently, one of the zebras was caught by police.
-The other remains at large, refusing to be tempted by food or other methods of capture.
+Subsequently, one of the zebras was safely caught by police.
+The other was shot several hours later by the police.

 It is not known how the two creatures escaped from the circus.
 The highway is now operating normally again.